-Evolution of a Book Cover
+Evolution of a book cover

 Buyers absolutely judge, and buy, books by their cover, which is why this was such an important decision.
 The talented art department at Emily Bestler Books/Atria sent me an initial concept of the cover, and I’ll have to admit, it was really cool to see the words “The Terminal List” on the mock-up jacket.